alessandrobruno10/herefanmi/README.md

 HeRe-FaNMi (Health-related Fake News Monitoring) stands at the forefront of tackling this pressing issue, fueled by the determination to combat the propagation of fake news within health-related information and restore trustworthiness to the internet community.
 This pioneering project is driven by recognizing the severe consequences of misinformation, including the promotion of ineffective remedies, the downplaying of risks, and the erosion of public confidence in scientific research.

 At its core, HeRe-FaNMi aims to develop an autonomous system equipped with the capacity for continual learning, leveraging advanced Natural Language Processing (NLP) techniques to discriminate between genuine and deceptive medical news effectively.
 Utilizing cutting-edge machine learning algorithms, HeRe-FaNMi endeavors to provide individuals with an automated and reliable solution that safeguards them against misinformation while concurrently promoting the dissemination of accurate health information.
 By harnessing the power of technology, HeRe-FaNMi aspires to contribute to the enhancement of overall societal well-being and public health outcomes.

+## Our mission

+- Combat the propagation of fake news within health-related information.
+- Restore trustworthiness to the internet community.
+- Recognize the severe consequences of misinformation, including promoting ineffective remedies, downplaying risks, and eroding public confidence in scientific research.
+- Develop an autonomous system equipped with continual learning capabilities.
+- Leverage cutting-edge machine learning algorithms to provide individuals with an automated and reliable solution.
+- Safeguard individuals against misinformation while promoting the dissemination of accurate health information.
+- Harness the power of technology to enhance overall societal well-being and improve public health outcomes.